Real Food Restaurants in the Houston Area

 Pondicheri Cafe: owner/chef Anita Jaisinghani.
 Declaring “You are what you eat” the Pondicheri website states “Whether you are a chai, curry, or cardamom cookie, we passionately guarantee your composition is of raw, local, and uncompromising quality.
 We savor the blossoming need to use ingredients of purity along with a desire for hand-made quality.
 Together, these stamp our food with the fingerprints of true oxygenated existence.
 It is with utmost pride and pleasure that we roast and grind our spices, sing songs to our yeast starters, cure our bacon, grind our sausage meat, milk our paneer, and most importantly cherish our kitchen.
 Cooking wholesome nourishment tingles us with a fervor that indulges our ever-present lust to feed.”
 The Pondicheri menu lists paneer (raw milk).
 A Houston Chronicle review, July 26, 2011, of Pondicheri by Alison Cook said that Jaisinghani was an “advocate of humanely raised and local ingredients” and that the eggs were “farm eggs with rich golden yolks that sit up high, mocking their pallid supermarket cousins.”

 Partners in Paleo: owner/chef Jeanette Pearson is dedicated to producing healthy paleo meals for her friends and neighbors.
-The restaurant is located in League City and is open Tuesday through Saturday, 11 am to 3 pm.
-She serves organic produce, pasture raised meats and eggs, uses no wheat, dairy or sugar (some maple syrup), and just a little rice flour.
+The restaurant is located in League City and is open Tuesday through Saturday, 11 am to 3 pm and Friday evenings until 8 pm.
+She serves mostly organic produce, pasture raised meats and eggs, uses no wheat, dairy or sugar (some maple syrup), and just a little rice flour.
 Read the Real Food Houston review of Partners in Paleo.

 Pure Catering: a catering service that delivers fresh prepared meals to your home or office, also will cater parties and dinners and offers cooking classes.
 They use grass-fed beef, free-range eggs, and organic farmers’ market produce.
 Everything is cooked from scratch, and the menu is largely determined by what is fresh in the farmers’ market each week.